stefantwoods/VibeReading/resources/QuickstartGuide.md

     - Claude/ChatGPT both have "projects"
     - In projects add the AI tutor .md file to the instruction portion
     - In the "files" section add the logs/roadmap/any necessary context the ai will need

+    - !!! new process if the AI mentor has mulitple files (fill probably be most of them in the future)
+        - The masterPrompt should go in the project instructions
+        - The "Docs" should go into the context bank of the AI
+            - !IMPORTANT name the docs the same as the name of the file (ex: Doc 1: Exercise...)